Understanding Disability Trusts

-- The option for multiple family members to contribute to a trust or name the trust as beneficiary in their wills
+- The option for multiple family members to contribute to a trust or name the trust as the beneficiary in their wills

 - The fact that money put into the trust does not have to be used to pay back Medicaid

 - The fact that a supplemental benefits trust can be established as an empty shell until it is funded